 Being a lacto-vegetarian, this was a change I was unprepared for.
 Of course, all these milk and milk forms have their plant-based derivatives including Rice-milk, vegan cheese etc. There are organisations and blogs devoted to veganism.

 As mentioned in my introductory post this Blogging marathon, I was and am in search of viable plant -based proteins.
 Although I am not a strict vegan (yet!), I restrict the amount of milk / milk products consumed and increase my protein via plant sources.
 So, the quinoa / Amaranth / nuts and wholegrain / millets have been used more alongside the lentil and legumes like everyday Sundal or Chole.
+As for Popsicles like these go, I would love to make that 2-ingredient Oreo Popsicle once again for my kiddos.

 The deep fry has definitely gone down further.
 The husband doesnt take sugar in any form except dark chocolate, but for the kids I am yet to come down with any definite plan for them, although I know of lot of local friends and families (with very fussy and demanding kids too!) who have gone completely vegan, and are doing extremely well :-))